 ---Fitchburg Bike Trail Closures Update---

-Sections of the Capitol City Trail and Badger State Trail will be closed for significant portions of 2020, due to reconstruction on the trails and McKee Road.
-The Badger State Trail across McKee Road will be closed from late April until the end of August, as will bike lanes along Seminole Hwy just north and south of McKee Rd; and the Capitol City Trail between Seminole Hwy and the Velo Underround (bike roundabout) will be closed from early July until late October or early November.
+Sections of the Capital City Trail and Badger State Trail will be closed for significant portions of 2020-2021, due to reconstruction on the trails and McKee Road.
+The Badger State Trail across McKee Road will be closed from late April into November, as will bike lanes along Seminole Hwy just north and south of McKee Rd; and the Capital City Trail between Seminole Hwy and the Velo Underround (bike roundabout) will be closed from early July until late October or early November.
+The Capital City Trail will also be closed for 6 weeks beginning August 24, as the Madison Metro Sewerage District replaces sanitary sewer pipes.

-Signs will be placed indicating the closed sections, and directional signage will be posted to highlight the recommended detour route for the Badger State Trail.
+Signs will be placed indicating the closed sections, and directional signage will be posted to highlight the recommended detour route for the Badger State Trail (note: as of August 24, the Badger State Trail is re-opened from Marketplace Dr north to McKee Rd, with the detour now following the multi-use path along McKee Rd from the Military Ridge State Trail to the Badger State Trail).
 The online Dane County bike-route maps linked below can also be useful in helping you plan out alternate routes during construction.
 See the information below for complete details.

 Please do not move barriers, bike through active construction zones, or ignore signage and traffic signals.